 There are more opportunities than ever to live chat potential bosses.
 At Queen’s Graduate Recruitment and Placement Fair, employers can filter candidates by their student profiles and invite candidates with the skills they are looking for into a live chat or video call.
 Make sure you stand out by completing your online profile in as much detail as possible.

-In fact, it’s so important to act now if you want to give yourself the best possible chance to propel your career forward that we’ve renamed this month ACTober.
+Act now if you want to give yourself the best possible chance to propel your career forward.

-Here are five things you need to do this month:
+Here are five things you need to do now:

 DegreePlus is an employability award that allows you to gain recognition for extra-curricular activities you take part in outside your lectures.
 This could be leading clubs and societies, taking part in leadership programmes or volunteering in the community.
 You’ll get a certificate and will have something concrete to talk about in future interviews.